Short Answer

 Contract Snapshot

-The market resolves to "Yes" if Max Verstappen announces his retirement from F1 before the 2027 F1 season start date, with the retirement intended to be effective immediately or prior to the first new season after the announcement; otherwise, it resolves to "No." The market will close early if the announcement occurs or if the 2027 F1 season begins, with reputable news sources used for verification and projected payout 30 minutes after closing.
+The market resolves to "Yes" if Max Verstappen publicly announces his retirement from F1 before the 2028 F1 season begins, provided the retirement is intended to be effective immediately or prior to the first new season after the announcement.
+It resolves to "No" if no such announcement is made by that date.
+The market closes early upon the event's occurrence or the start of the 2028 F1 season, otherwise by March 31, 2030.

 Available Contracts